The temporary meal delivery service for older adults aged 60 and older who were part of GetFoodNYC ended on June 30, 2022.

 Report a problem with a senior center.

-Find a senior center with programs and services for New Yorkers ages 60 and older.
+Find older adult centers (also known as senior centers) with programs and services for New Yorkers ages 60 and older.

 Apply for property tax benefits for homeowners 65 and older.